jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 ## Conclusion

-This is an extremely abstract article, but hopefully illustrates a few important trends of JavaScriptMVC organization:
+This is an extremely abstract article, but hopefully illustrates a few important trends of DoneJS organization:

   - Put code specific to an app in the application folder.
   - Put reusable plugins, widgets, and other code into library folders.